benkozi/CECE/combo-test-runner/design/feat/20260716-1647-exhaustive-maccity.md

-# Spike: exhaustive run-only maccity suite
+# Feature: exhaustive run-only maccity suite

 ## Goal

 An **exhaustive, run-only** suite sweeping every enum value across every dimension of the simple-maccity scenario — pass/fail per combination is the only question, with plotting, baselines, and statistics all off.
-Because the Python enums are hand-mirrored from the C++ implementation, the spike starts with an **enum audit against the driver code**; the suite then uses **regex value expansion** (`".*"`) so it never needs editing as enums grow, and a **`test-report.csv`** summarizes every combination's outcome.
+Because the Python enums are hand-mirrored from the C++ implementation, the feature starts with an **enum audit against the driver code**; the suite then uses **regex value expansion** (`".*"`) so it never needs editing as enums grow, and a **`test-report.csv`** summarizes every combination's outcome.
-Inapplicable value combinations may fail the driver — that is the spike's data, not defects to fix here.
+Inapplicable value combinations may fail the driver — that is the suite's data, not defects to fix here (a spike mindset for the results).

 ## Enum audit (C++ ground truth vs the runner's Python enums)